 You can encrypt any piece of data stored in the Data Manager, whether it was collected or added manually.
 For example, you should encrypt all sensitive data, such as social security numbers you might have provided on a website or added to your data vault.

-Encrypting collected data will only encrypt the data stored in your Data Manager, NOT the data collected and stored by the website you were visiting.
+Encrypting collected data will only encrypt the copy of the data stored in your Data Manager, NOT the data collected and stored by the website you were visiting.